merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

 - The maximum number of templates that the program will consider.
 The default is 5.
 - The MODELLER program to use.
 The default is `mod9.19`.

+For a case study on how some of these parameters matter, see [here](http://merenlab.org/2018/09/04/getting-started-with-anvi-3dev/#a-quick-case-study-on-the-importance-of-key-parameters).

 You also have the option to

 - Skip the use of DSSP, which predicts the locations of beta sheets, alpha helices, etc.